MARA PREDATOR CONSERVATION PROGRAMME

 We have been in discussions with Niels Mogensen, Senior Programme Scientist of the Mara Predator Conservation Programme since late 2017 about how we could support the project.
 One of our trustees visited the Naboisho Conservancy in September 2017 and learnt of the work that the then Mara Lion Project was doing.
 The MPCP 'Collars for Conservation' project works to collar lions to help track movements, they focus on young sub adult male lions which is the same as one of our key focus areas in our conservation strategy - it seemed like a good opportunity to assist them in their efforts.
 The following information about the collaring project has been taken from their website:

 Our donation of £2938 ($3500) will cover the purchasing of one of these collars to be used on a young dispersing male and will also cover the veterinary fees which will be needed to fit the collar on the lion in question.
 In February 2020 one of our trustees visited the headquarters of the MPCP and met Niels Mogensen and his research team to see how they monitor the lions within the study area and the troubles that they face and to see some potential candidates for the collar we have sponsored.
+To read more about this trip please click here.
 We are proud to work with the MPCP and look forward to continuing our support and we will share updates regarding our sponsored collar once we hear more.
+In January 2021 we sponsored the monthly fuel budget consisting of $475 (£358) of a lion monitoring vehicle to aid them through the fall out of the Covid-19 Pandemic and the lack of usual sponsors to assist them with operational fees.
+We repeated this donation in January 2022.